 Dr. John J. Ratey, MD a Psychiatrist, and Clinical Assistant Professor at Harvard Medical School studies the brain and has taken an interest in the brain/fitness connection.

 With the US national average of obesity being 33%, they eventually got down to 3%.
-The kids weren’t just getting fitter, teachers saw that they were testing better.
+The kids weren’t just improving physical fitness, they were testing better.
 The school petitioned to enter as their own country for the TIMMS test, a worldwide standardise test on Math and Science ability, where the US usually lands in the high teens or 20s.
 Naperville School district 203, labeling it as a country, came in #1 in the world in Science and #6 in Math—and a key factor was their physical education programme that over 20 years had evolved so that every student was spending 40 minutes a day focusing on their fitness in his or her daily physical education class.

 This led John to Naperville, and e to write, Spark, The Revolutionary New Science of Exercise and the Brain.